barmalei/zebkit/src/jekyll/docs.ui.web.md

 __HTML elements in zebkit layout__

-Below is shown an example of zebkit application that does following:
+Find below an example of zebkit application that does the following:

    * add HTML _DIV_ (light green) element at the central part of zebkit root panel (ordered with zebkit border layout manager)
-   * add zebkit button at the "bottom" in the root panel layout
+   * add zebkit button at the "bottom" in the root panel
    * add zebkit check box component at the "top" part of inserted earlier HTML _DIV_ element.
 Border layout is set for DIV element.

 {% include zsample.html canvas_id='webSample0' title='HTML elements in zebkit  layout' description=description %}